34 Fun Things To Do in Melbourne with Kids [in 2023]

 I’m not a parent myself, so I consulted a few experts (aka, my friends with little ones) for their thoughts on entertaining kids in Melbourne.
-Here’s what they’ll love doing, looking at, and even eating while you’re visiting Melbourne with kids.
+Here’s what you’ll love doing, looking at and even eating while you’re visiting Melbourne with kids.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).